maet3608/nuts-flow/docs/html/_sources/tutorial/sinks.rst.txt

 >>> Range(3) >> Square() >> Print()
 <itertools.imap object at ...>

-The former because there is no side effect and the later because there is no sink that drives the flow.
+The former because there is no side effect and the latter because there is no sink that drives the flow.